amient/affinity/README.md

  - Cluster Actor routes all request to Partition Actors which implement the logic over the data partition and respond to the sender which will ultimately be the calling Handler but sometimes the caller may be other Services in the cluster.
+The partition doesn't have any knowledge of the larger cluster it is part of.
  - If there are multiple Partition Actors for the same physical partition Coordinator uses distributed logic to choose one of them as master and the others become standby.